Gilbert Harman

 Gilbert Harman (May 26, 1938 – November 13, 2021) was an American philosopher, who taught at Princeton University from 1963 until his retirement in 2017.
-He has published widely in philosophy of language, cognitive science, philosophy of mind, ethics, moral psychology, epistemology, statistical learning theory, and metaphysics.
+He published widely in philosophy of language, cognitive science, philosophy of mind, ethics, moral psychology, epistemology, statistical learning theory, and metaphysics.
 He and George Miller co-directed the Princeton University Cognitive Science Laboratory.
-Harman has taught or co-taught courses in Electrical Engineering, Computer Science, Psychology, Philosophy, and Linguistics.
+Harman taught or co-taught courses in Electrical Engineering, Computer Science, Psychology, Philosophy, and Linguistics.

 Education and career

 Harman had a BA from Swarthmore College and a Ph.D. from Harvard University, where he was supervised by Willard Van Orman Quine.
 He taught at Princeton from 1963 until his retirement in 2017 as the James S. McDonnell Distinguished University Professor in Philosophy.
-He has been named a Fellow of the Cognitive Science Society and a Fellow of the Association for Psychological Science.
+He was named a Fellow of the Cognitive Science Society and a Fellow of the Association for Psychological Science.
 He was also a Fellow of the American Academy of Arts & Sciences.
 He received the Jean Nicod Prize in Paris in 2005.
 In 2009 he received Princeton University's Behrman award for distinguished achievement in the humanities.
 His acceptance speech was titled "We need a linguistics department."

-Some of his well-known PhD students include Graham Oppy, Stephen Stich, Joshua Greene, Joshua Knobe, David Wong, Richard Joyce, R. Jay Wallace, James Dreier, and Nicholas Sturgeon.
+Some of his well-known PhD students include Graham Oppy, Stephen Stich, Joshua Greene, Joshua Knobe, David Wong, Richard Joyce, R. Jay Wallace, James Dreier, and Nicholas L. Sturgeon.